C-K-Robotics/networktables_bridge/README.md

 ## Overview

 The `networktables_bridge` package is designed to establish an interface between the FRC NetworkTables (specifically NT4, with potential support for NT3).
-It facilitates communication by subscribing to NetworkTable topics and publishing them to ROS 2 topics under the `/networktable` namespace.
-Additionally, it can subscribe to ROS 2 topics and publish them to NetworkTable topics without a specific prefix, allowing for complete customization.
+It facilitates communication by subscribing to NetworkTables topics and publishing them to ROS 2 topics under the `/networktables` namespace.
+Additionally, it can subscribe to ROS 2 topics and publish them to NetworkTables topics without a specific prefix, allowing for complete customization.

 ## Features

-- **NetworkTable to ROS 2:** Automatically or manually subscribe to NetworkTable topics and publish them as ROS 2 topics with a prefix namespace `/networktable`.
+- **NetworkTables to ROS 2:** Automatically or manually subscribe to NetworkTables topics and publish them as ROS 2 topics with a prefix namespace `/networktables`.
-- **ROS 2 to NetworkTable:** Subscribe to ROS 2 topics and publish them to NetworkTable topics with customizable settings, avoiding unnecessary bandwidth consumption.
+- **ROS 2 to NetworkTables:** Subscribe to ROS 2 topics and publish them to NetworkTables topics with customizable settings, avoiding unnecessary bandwidth consumption.

 ## Installation